 General Information on Cadet Sunday/Cadet Week

 There are many ways to keep your Cadet club in the minds and hearts of your congregation and community.
-Promoting your Cadet ministry should be an on-going project, (things like Cadet bulletin boards in the back of church or clean-up days around the church and community) but the organization does provide some material and information to help you give special emphasis to the Cadeting ministry.
+Promoting your Cadet ministry should be an on-going project, (things like Cadet bulletin boards in the back of the church or clean-up days around the church and community) but the organization does provide some material and information to help you give special emphasis to the Cadeting ministry.

 Cadet Week and Cadet Sunday: Traditionally, Cadet Sunday is the last Sunday in the month of January and Cadet Week is the week leading up to that Sunday.
-Of course, if these dates don’t work for church you are free to schedule Cadet Sunday and Cadet Week at a better time.
+Of course, if these dates don’t work for your church you are free to schedule Cadet Sunday and Cadet Week at a better time.

-During Cadet Week your club is encouraged to get families involved by having families visit your club or have fund raising events.
+During Cadet Week your club is encouraged to get families involved by having families visit your club or have fundraising events.
 The week culminates in Cadet Sunday where the boys of the club participate in a worship service.
 Participation can take many forms — such as reciting the Landmarks or singing the Cadet hymn in front of the congregation or performing a short drama that presents the theme for the Cadet season.
 Again, be creative in your approach so that those worshipping with you will remember your boys and the Cadet program.